BMS-GM/YOLO-Example/README.md

 # YOLO-Example
-This is just a sample pf how to use the You Only Look Once (YOLO) vision network.
+This is just a sample of how to use the You Only Look Once (YOLO) vision network.

 If you want to use it you will need the weights file which is too large to host on GitHub, so just ask me if you actually want to run this code or mess around with it.